Jelmerro/carafe/README.md

 ### Wine versions

 carafe will need wine as the most important dependency.
-Unlike other management tools for wine bottles, carafe does not allow the user to switch between versions.
-Instead it uses the system wine for all carafes.
+By default, the system wine is used for all carafes.
 The following advantages are a direct consequence of this decision:

 - All carafes will automatically use the latest/greatest version of wine